CarloWood/cwds/README.md

 The <tt>--recursive</tt> is optional because <tt>./autogen.sh</tt> will fix it when you forgot it.

-Afterwards you probably want to use <tt>--enable-mainainer-mode</tt>
-as option to the generated <tt>configure</tt> script.
-Note that <tt>--enable-mainainer-mode</tt>
-enables debugging by default (<tt>--enable-debug</tt>), and will try to use libcwd when available; <tt>configure</tt> will check for the existence of libcwd and use it when found.
-If you want to use maintainer-mode without debugging then configure using <tt>--enable-mainainer-mode --disable-debug</tt>, or if you want to enforce using libcwd, with or without maintainer-mode, then use <tt>--enable-libcwd</tt>.

 ## Adding the cwds submodule to a project

 To add this submodule to a project, that project should already be set up to use [cwm4](https://github.com/CarloWood/cwm4).

-Simply execute the following in the root of that project:
+Then simply execute the following in the root of that project:

 <pre>
 git submodule add https://github.com/CarloWood/cwds.git